Sem-Del/PuzzlePlatformer/README.md

 - Open the unziped zip file and open the file named 'PuzzlePlatformerGame.exe'.

-- You can now play the game.
+- The game will now start and you can play it.
 Have fun!

 ## How to install for Mac:
 - First download the file named 'PuzzlePlatformerGameMac.zip'.